cmppoon/tyk-docs/tyk-docs/content/deployment-and-operations/tyk-self-managed/deployment-lifecycle/installations/kubernetes/tyk-helm-tyk-stack.md

 Follow the notes from the installation output to get connection details.

-We would need the PostgreSQL connection string for Tyk  installation.
-You can store it in a secret and provide the secret in installation later.
+We require the PostgreSQL connection string for Tyk installation.
+This can be stored in a secret and will be used in installation later.

 ```
 POSTGRESQLURL=host=tyk-postgres-postgresql.$NAMESPACE.svc\ port=5432\ user=postgres\ password=$(kubectl get secret --namespace $NAMESPACE tyk-postgres-postgresql -o jsonpath="{.data.postgres-password}" | base64 -d)\ database=tyk_analytics\ sslmode=disable